 During an anti-narcotics operation conducted last night, Customs officers intercepted a man in Tsuen Wan and found a small quantity of suspected ketamine inside the pocket of his trousers.
 He was then arrested.

 After follow-up investigation, Customs officers escorted the arrested man to a residential premises nearby for a search, during which about 1.6kg of suspected ketamine, about 25g of suspected methamphetamine, a small quantity of suspected herbal cannabis and a batch of drug packaging paraphernalia were seized.
 Later, a small quantity of suspected methamphetamine was further seized inside the arrested man's residence in the district.

-The offender, who claimed to be unemployed, will be charged with one count of trafficking in a dangerous drug and will appear at Tsuen Wan Magistrates' Courts tomorrow (July 22).
+The arrested man, aged 47, has been charged with three counts of trafficking in a dangerous drug.
+He will appear at the West Kowloon Magistrates' Courts tomorrow (July 17).

 Under the Dangerous Drugs Ordinance, trafficking in a dangerous drug is a serious offence.
 The maximum penalty upon conviction is a fine of $5 million and life imprisonment.

 Members of the public may report any suspected drug trafficking activities to Customs' 24-hour hotline 2545 6182 or its dedicated crime-reporting email account (email@example.com).